Gerry Francis: Stoke City

 On 4 October 2008, he was offered a position of first team coach at Newcastle United, however due to the uncertainty over the period of the role he decided to take up an offer from Stoke City to become their first team coach.
 He left Stoke at the end of the 2012–13 season.

 Crystal Palace

 Francis followed former Stoke manager Tony Pulis to Crystal Palace when he became a coach under Pulis at the London club.
 Following Pulis's surprise departure from the club in August 2014 Francis remained in his position in order to assist caretaker manager Keith Millen.
 However, on 28 August 2014, following the appointment of Neil Warnock as manager it was announced by the club that Francis had left.

 Personal life

 Francis was a Brentford supporter as a youth and his father Roy was a professional at the club in the late 1940s and early 1950s.
 His sons Adam and Jake were academy players at Queens Park Rangers.

+Francis has been noted for maintaining the same mullet hairstyle throughout his playing, coaching and media careers.